 The Blue Ridge Mountains are the heart of Shenandoah National Park.
 The ridge of mountains and the park is long and narrow running up the western side of northern Virginia.
 The wide valley of the Shenandoah River.

 Just under half of the park area has been recognized as a wilderness protected area.
 There are at least 10 waterfalls spread throughout the park.
 Overall Run Falls is the tallest waterfall in the park reaching a height of 93 feet (28 m).

 The forested mountain range is an excellent habit for a number of wildlife species.
-Some of the more popular wildlife sightings include black bear, white-tailed deer, coyote, beaver, raccoon, skunk, opossum, woodchuck, and river otter.
+Some of the more popular wildlife sightings include black bears, white-tailed deer, coyotes, beaver, raccoons, skunks, opossums, woodchucks, and river otters.

 The national park is a highlight because it provides such an amazing escape into pristine nature from nearby metropolises like Washington DC.
 It is a place that makes for easy day trips or weekend getaways while turning off the hustle of life in the cities.

 The larger Blue Ridge Mountains range extends from Georgia in the south up to Pennsylvania in the north.
 The larger range covers a distance of 550 miles (885.1)